titan3755/tic-tac-toe/README.md

 ![tictactoe](https://i.ibb.co.com/82v9NQb/ux-FHu9g-Gf-QMs.png)

 # instructions
-You can simply hover the mouse over the grid cells and left click to input
+You can simply hover the mouse over the grid cells and left click to input.
+Other instructions will be displayed on screen.

 # known bugs and future feature additions
 --> feature: add a delay to computer response <br>